-Instead, you can use building inspection software with a drag and drop builder.
+Instead, you can use building operations software or inspections software with a drag and drop builder.
 With this software, you can select from a variety of questions – like checkboxes, dropdowns, and text responses.
 So, you don’t have to spend time coming up with these questions on your own.

 And, once you create a template, your team can use it at every property you manage.
 That way, you always get the same data from every question.
 Plus, you know your team is inspecting every important building asset – reducing the risk of expensive equipment failure.

 One way to reduce risk with building inspections software is standardizing inspections.

 Another way to reduce risk at your property is with building inspections software that allows your team to conduct inspections on the go.

 To do inspections, your team has to be moving throughout your building – not sitting at a desk.
 But, your team might only be able to log inspections data from their desk.
 So, your team has to conduct an inspection and take note of the findings to formally record later.